 What did you enjoy most about your course at NTU?

 “The course at NTU was very practical – we always had live projects where we worked directly with clients, conducted site visits and did critical presentations.
 This massively helped me develop my building surveying skills and hone strong interpersonal skills.
-At NTU, we were also encouraged to work in interdisciplinary groups.
+We were also encouraged to work in interdisciplinary groups.
 This was a very important skill to have in the industry, because you never just work with architects or ATS or interiors.
-It is always a collaborative effort.
+It is always a collaborative effort."

 How did NTU help you to secure your graduate role?

 “At the end of my final year, we were asked to display our research and design proposals for our projects to various architectural firms that the NTU employability team had invited to the university.
-During the industrial night, we got the opportunity to network with architects and HR managers from the construction industry, which is when I met with Russel Ward who is a Senior Associate Director at Benoy.
+During the industrial night, we got the opportunity to network with architects and HR managers from the construction industry, which is when I met with Russell Ward, the Senior Associate Director at Benoy.
 He commended me for the thinking process behind my design proposal and invited me for an interview.
-That is how I managed to get my current role.
+That is how I managed to get my current role."

 Tell us about your current position